 - Using tools like can openers, forks, and spoons

 Gait instability can change a person’s center of gravity, which can increase the risk of falling.
-The CDC notes that adults with arthritis are more than twice as likely to report two or more falls or have an injury related to a fall as an adult without arthritis.
 A professional home inspection, conducted by a BrightStar Care RN Director of Nursing and under the Joint Commission’s National Patient Safety Goals, can reduce the risk of a loved one falling in the home and possibly suffering a serious injury.

 Related reading: Fall prevention and safety